bhagiradhijayaram/Photography/README.md

 ## Deployment

-You can deploy the website using a hosting service such as GitHub Pages or another platform.
+You can deploy the website using a hosting service such as GitHub Pages and netlify.

 ## Contributing